Catherine Parr: Pilgrimage of Grace and later

 Although no charges were laid against him, Latimer's reputation, which reflected upon Catherine, was tarnished for the rest of his life.
 Over the next seven years, the family spent much of their time in the south.
-In 1542, the family spent time in London as Latimer attended Parliament.
+In 1542, the family spent time in London as Latimer attended parliament.
 Catherine visited her brother William Parr, 1st Marquess of Northampton and her sister Anne Parr, Countess of Pembroke at court.
 It was here that Catherine became acquainted with her future fourth husband, Sir Thomas Seymour.
 The atmosphere of the court was greatly different from that of the rural estates she knew.
-There, Catherine could find the latest trends, not only in religious matters, but in less weighty secular matters such as fashion and jewelry.
+There, Catherine could find the latest trends, not only in religious matters, but in less weighty secular matters such as fashion and jewellery.

 By the winter of 1542, Lord Latimer's health had worsened.
 Catherine nursed her husband until his death in 1543.
 In his will, Catherine was named as guardian of his daughter, Margaret, and was put in charge of his affairs until his daughter's majority.
-Latimer left Catherine the manor of Stowe House and other properties.
+Latimer left Catherine a life interest in the manor of Stowe in Northamptonshire, eleven miles from Horton, and other properties.
 He also bequeathed money for supporting his daughter, and in the case that his daughter did not marry within five years, Catherine was to take £30 a year out of the income to support her.
 Catherine was left a rich widow, but after Lord Latimer's death she faced the possibility of having to return north.
 It is likely that Catherine sincerely mourned her husband; she kept a remembrance of him, his New Testament with his name inscribed inside, until her death.

 Using her late mother's friendship with Henry's first queen, Catherine of Aragon, Catherine took the opportunity to renew her own friendship with the former queen's daughter, Lady Mary.
-By 16 February 1543, Catherine had established herself as part of Mary's household, and it was there that Catherine caught the attention of the king.
+By 16 February 1543, Catherine had established herself as part of Mary's household, and it was there that Catherine caught the attention of the King.
 Although she had begun a romantic friendship with Sir Thomas Seymour, the brother of the late queen Jane Seymour, she saw it as her duty to accept Henry's proposal over Seymour's.
-Seymour was given a posting in Brussels to remove him from the king's court.
+Seymour was given a posting in Brussels to remove him from the King's court.